 Step 1: Decide on your goals and audience

 Then, you need to identify which of these goals you can work towards using webinar marketing.
-Once you have done this you can start to determine the individual goals for each webinar.
+Once you have done this, you can start to determine the individual goals for each webinar.

-You also need to understand your audience to create content that is likely to appeal to them and keep them engaged.
+You also need to understand your audience to create content likely to appeal to them and keep them engaged.
 Completing this preparation helps you attract people who are likely to be interested in your brand and what it offers.